 Whether you use the mouse or keyboard to snap windows, you can switch between groups of snapped windows or jump to another application and then come back to the group using “Snap groups” by hovering over an app in the Taskbar that belongs to a group and selecting the Snap group from the thumbnail previews.

 Windows 11 gives you granular control over features while snapping windows.
 You can turn on or off snapping altogether and control each option individually.

 To enable or disable Snap features on Windows 11, use these steps:

 Turn on or off the Snap windows toggle switch to enable or disable the feature on Windows 11.

 Check the “When I snap a window, suggest what I can snap next to it” option to enable Snap Assist.
-If you disable the option, you won’t see a list of suggestions on what to snap next when snapping a window.
+If you turn off the option, you won’t see a list of suggestions on what to snap next when snapping a window.

 Check the “Show snap layouts when I drag a window to the top of my screen” option to enable the new layouts down-down from the edge of the screen.
-If you disable the option, the layouts flyout at the top of the screen will no longer be available.
+If you turn off the option, the layouts flyout at the top of the screen will no longer be available.

 Check the “Show my snapped windows when I hover over taskbar apps, in Task View, and when I press Alt+Tab” option to show thumbnail previews of snap grouping.
 This feature is also known as Snap groups.

 (Optional) Check the “When I drag a window, let me snap it without dragging all the way to the edge of the screen” option to bring up Snap Assist as drag a window closer to the edge of the screen.